kabukky/caddy-redis/README.md

 # caddy-redis

 This package is a plugin for the [Caddy](https://caddyserver.com) webserver.
-It will write any field-value pair specified in the query parameters of a HTTP request to `/redis` to a Redis database.
+It will write any field-value pair specified in the query parameters of a HTTP request to `/redis` into a Redis database.

 Sample usage: